Theology & Practice

 In Brief

-Because the prayers of the Canon are addressed to God, not to the people, and there is an ancient tradition that the holiest prayers of the Mass are not for public proclamation.
-They are too sacred for the marketplace register of audible voice.
+Because the prayers of the Canon are addressed to God, not to the congregation, and there is an ancient instinct that the holiest prayers of the Mass are not for public proclamation.
+They are too sacred, in the older sensibility, for the ordinary register of audible speech.
+So the priest prays them in a low voice — not to exclude you, but to honor what is happening.
+The Council of Trent expressly defended this low-toned Canon against those who would condemn it.

-The silent Canon is attested across the Christian East and West from at least the early Middle Ages.
+The silent or whispered Canon is attested across the Christian East and West from at least the early Middle Ages.
 The Eastern liturgies veil the priest behind an iconostasis at the most sacred moments; the Roman Rite veils him with silence.
 Both gestures say the same thing: what is happening here is too holy for spectacle.
+This is not a Tridentine eccentricity — it is a deep and widely shared Christian instinct about the sacred.

-It is also pastoral.
-The silence creates a space in which the soul can pray.
-Catholics raised on amplified, audibly-recited Eucharistic prayers often describe their first experience of the silent Canon as a shock — a sudden interior quiet that lets them actually attend to what is happening on the altar.
-The mind stops following the words; the soul attends to the act.
+It is also pastoral, and this is where newcomers are often surprised.
+The silence opens a space in which the soul can actually pray.
+Catholics raised on amplified, audibly recited Eucharistic prayers frequently describe their first whispered Canon as a kind of shock — a sudden interior quiet that lets them attend to the act on the altar rather than chase the words.
+The mind stops following sentences; the soul attends to what is being done.

 Share on Social Media